yijun-jo/R_examples/README.md

 # R Examples
-This is a collection of R codes written for specific tasks or capstone projects and organized as one task or project per folder.
+A collection of R codes written for specific tasks or capstone projects and organized as one task or project per folder.
 Usually there will be a .html and a R markdone file along with it.
 But sometimes I forget one of them.

 Package "tidyverse" is almost always used.
 Task unique packages will be listed in the keywords.
 Good luck!